-Where a discretionary award is made parent/carers may be asked to make a financial contribution to cover part of all of the.
+Where a discretionary award is made parent/carers may be asked to make a financial contribution to the cost.
 By law, we can charge for discretionary arrangements and have a duty to protect our resources.

 www.thurrock.gov.uk/home-to-school-travel-support